-In doing so, schools should at least offer one experienced teacher representative with the time and resources to contact other schools and professionals.
+In doing so, schools should at least offer one teacher mentor representative with the time and resources to contact other schools and professionals.
 This can take two strategies:

-Strategy A: Create small teams of teachers (ideally a experienced teacher + a teacher from the school board) and provide them with time and platforms to contact schools in the same area with mentoring schemes or are interested in creating a mentoring initiative.
+Strategy A: Create small teams of teachers (ideally a teacher mentor + a teacher from the school board) and provide them with time and platforms to contact schools in the same area with mentoring schemes or are interested in creating a mentoring initiative.

-Strategy B: Select one experienced teacher from your school and provide him with time to contact and visit other schools to gather information about needs and possibilities to create an informal, one-off meeting.
+Strategy B: Select one teacher mentor from your school and provide him with time to contact and visit other schools to gather information about needs and possibilities to create an informal, one-off meeting.

-Considering this, experienced teachers will need to discuss.
+Considering this, teachers mentors will need to discuss.